1. In South Korea, justice has vanished from the law,

 Honestly, the South Korean justice system just leaves you sighing in despair.

-Video Summary A man, after drinking alcohol, drove with his companions in the car.
+A man, after drinking alcohol, drove with his companions in the car.

 While driving, he ran a red light and crashed into another vehicle, killing the other driver.